JimPaine/azure-terraform-lab/labs/5.1/README.md

     targetFiles: '**/*.tfvars'
 ```

-Now we can intiaialise Terraform, take note that we are now passing in the values of the storage account we created in previous labs.
+Now we can intiaialise Terraform.
+Take note that we are now passing in the values of the storage account we created in previous labs.

 ```
 - script: |